pboachie/theBarcodeAPI/barcodeApi/README.md

     ```

 **Important Notes:**
-- The URL for the MCP server should always point to the `/api/v1/mcp/sse` path.
+- The URL for the MCP server should always point to the `/api/v1/mcp-server/mcp/` path.
-- Any older or different MCP endpoints (like `/mcp/cmd` or paths ending in `/messages/`) are deprecated and should not be used.
-- The MCP client will send JSON-RPC `tools/call` requests over the established SSE connection to this endpoint.
+- The MCP client will send JSON-RPC requests over HTTP streaming to this endpoint.

 ### **Available MCP Tools**
 - **`generate_barcode`**: Full-featured barcode generation